kiran101815174/DLCVLab2021july/README.md

 # :wave: Submission of Assignment

-You can use this repo for seding your submit requests.
+You (only those who have prior permission) can use this repo for seding your submit requests of DLCV lab assignments.